 Southwest Florida birding is nothing short of fantastic!
 Warning: you may want to book a plane ticket after reading this article.
-There is a huge variety of species and more often than not you can get really close to the birds you are photographing.
-The birds in Florida tend to be big and in your face!
+There is a huge variety of species and more often than not you can get close to the birds you are photographing.
+The birds in Florida also tend to be big and in your face!
 And that’s just the low hanging fruit – if you know the right spots there are bird species to please every birder.

 My experience in SW Florida is from December-March, so that’s the time of the year I’ll be referring to.
-As an added bonus, the weather is fantastic there at this time of year – not too hot, but much much warmer than up north during winter!
+As an added bonus, the weather is fantastic there at this time of year – not too hot, but much warmer than up north during winter!

 Endless Photographic Opportunities of Herons, Ibises, Egrets, Spoonbills and Storks

 In southwest Florida, these birds are everywhere!
 Around Fort Myers, where I stay when I go to Florida, there are pools of fresh water everywhere including along roadsides, at outlet malls and in every gated community.
 With so much habitat around, you don’t have to go to the beach – you can just head out the door and these large waders will find you.
 The best part is, unlike up north, these birds aren’t very shy so you can actually get close enough for decent photographs.

 The most common large waders you can expect to see and photograph are:

 Yellow-crowned Night Heron

 Snowy Egret aka “Golden Slippers”